 How much does it cost?

-The Nunnery does not charge any fees for visiting or staying.
+The Nunnery does not charge any fees for short visiting or for retreat.
 Contributions are voluntary and left to the discretion of the visitor.
 These contributions help maintain and build programs and facilities.

 What is the accommodation like?

-The accommodation is simple and comfortable but not designed for luxury, with separate housing for males and females.
+The accommodation is simple and comfortable but not designed for luxury.

 Can I have a private room?